MicrosoftLearning/mslearn-ai-sims/Instructions/Labs/01-explore-ml.md

 ### Predict monthly rent amounts based on property features

 1. In a web browser, open the [Home rental estimator](https://aka.ms/rent-predictor){:target="_blank"} app at `https://aka.ms/rent-predictor`.
-1. To generate a rental prediction, set the following properties and then select **Predict Rent**:
+1. To generate a rental prediction, set the following properties and then select **Calculate Rent**:
     - **Postal Code**: Select one of the postal codes for the fictional town of Dataville.
-    - **Apartment size**: Use the slider to set the size of your apartment in square feet.
+    - **Property Size**: Use the slider to set the size of your property in square feet.
-    - **Bedrooms**: Select the number of bedrooms in your apartment.
+    - **Number of Bedrooms**: Select the number of bedrooms in your property.
 1. Review the generated rent prediction.
-1. Try adjusting the properties, and verify that the changes result in different rental predictions.
+1. Try adjusting the property details, and verify that the changes result in different rental predictions.

 ### Review rental data and model details

 To create a machine learning model that predicts rental prices, some training data that includes known rental prices is used to determine a function that fits the *features* of an apartment (location, size, number of bedrooms, etc.) to the *label* the model needs to predict (in this case, the rental amount.)

-1. Use the **View sample rental data** button to reveal a sample of the training data for the rental prediction model.
+1. Use the **Show sample data** button to reveal a sample of the training data for the rental prediction model.
-1. Use the **View model details** button to view information about the model, including the algorithm used to train it and the evaluation metrics calculated from validation data.
+1. Use the **Show model details** button to view information about the model, including the algorithm used to train it and the evaluation metrics calculated from validation data.

 ## Generate predictions for wheat seed species